-A Master Permit must be completed by the business owner/manager and the fee is $75, every 12 months.
-Individual permits operate under the umbrella of the Master Permit.
-The fee is $20 for every individual permit issued under a Master Permit.
+A Master Permit must be completed by the business owner/manager every 12 months, the permit fee is $75.
+Individual permits operate under the umbrella of the Master Permit and the fee is $20 for every individual permit issued under a Master Permit.
 Individual permits expire on the date that the Master Permit expires.
 All permit fees are non-refundable.
-Do not apply for a permit unless you are sure you meet all of the qualifications for a permit.

 Master Permit Surety Bond

-Solicitors that require a contract or the payment of any amount prior to delivery of merchandise or services must post a $5,000 surety bond with the Town of Flower Mound before a permit to solicit is issued.
-A copy of the surety bond would need to be submitted with the Master Permit application.
-The type of surety bond is a License & Permit Bond.
+Solicitors that require a contract or payment of any amount prior to delivery of merchandise or services, must post a $5,000 License & Permit surety bond with the Town of Flower Mound.
+Before a permit to solicit is issued, a copy of the surety bond must be submitted with the Master Permit application.

-The website for the Texas Department of Insurance has a list of agencies licensed to do business in Texas that deal in Surety Bonds at https://www.tdi.texas.gov/commercial/pcbondsurety.html.
+For a list of agencies licensed to do business in Texas that deal in Surety Bonds, please visit the Texas Department of Insurance website.

-The following are exempt from obtaining a permit, but still need to abide by the Town's Solicitation Ordinance regulations, and the "Additional Details" section below:
+The following are exempt from obtaining a permit, but will still need to abide by the Town's solicitation ordinance regulations, and the "Additional Details" section below:

 - Public utility companies or others operating under franchises granted by the Town.